 Churchill confers with a seriously-ill Roosevelt in the conference hall of the Livadia Palace, 4 February 1945.
 Churchill's doctor wrote of Roosevelt: 'The President looked old and thin and drawn.
 He sat looking straight ahead with mouth open as if he were not taking things in'.

 Since 1945, and especially during the Cold War, the agreements reached at Yalta have been the subject of subsequent criticism, especially in the United States.
-President Roosevelt, who died only two months after the conference, was accused by some of handing over Poland and the rest of Eastern Europe to Stalin and for allowing the Soviet Union to gain a foothold in the Far East against a promise of Russian intervention in the war against Japan.
+President Roosevelt, who died only two months after the conference, was accused by some of handing over Poland and the rest of Eastern Europe to Stalin and for allowing the Soviet Union to gain a foothold in East Asia against a promise of Russian intervention in the war against Japan.

 Future Secretary of State James Byrnes, who was present at Yalta, recorded in his memoirs that, 'so far as I could see the President had made little preparation for the Conference'.
 Lord Moran, Churchill's doctor, thought that the President was 'a very sick man' with only a few months to live.
 Churchill was to complain to Moran that: 'The President is behaving very badly.
 He won't take any interest in what we are trying to do.'